Canardoux/fs-doc/tau/guides/guides_live_streams.md

     - **toStreamFloat32:** is the StreamSink of your dart Stream when you want to get your data with the channel samples not interleaved not coded.
 You will receive the data as a `List<Float32List>`.
 The List corresponds to the data for each channels.
 The length of the list is 1 if you record monophony, 2 for stereo, ...
 Each Float32 will be for each sample.
 Note : this parameter is convenient when you want to access the audio data in dart as Float32 numbers.

 - **bufferSize:** is a not very interesting parameter and is for expert only.
 With this parameter you can specify the size of the internal buffers used by flutter Sound.
 I sugggest that you do not play with this parameter and keep its default value which is actually 8192.
 (This default value is probably too high, and I will try to downgrade it in the future),

 - **enableVoiceProcessing:** I cannot say anything about this parameter because I don't know what it is for.

+{: .warning}
+It is really important that you specify the Codec parameter, the sampleRate, the numChannels parameter and your stream.
+Do not relay on the default values.
+If you don't, you will get bad values.
+You could even get Exceptions or crash.

 ### Listen to your Stream